oscerd/puppet-tomcat-module/README.md

 I'm starting to commit some working example of the module.
 The first is:

 * A CentOS 6.5 x64 Vagrant Machine with a clean installation of tomcat and the deploy of sample Application WAR.
 Here is the repository: __https://github.com/oscerd/vagrant-centos6.5-tomcat__
-* A CentOS 6.5 x64 and Debian 7.5 x64 Vagrant Multi-Machine both with a custom installation of tomcat and the deploy of sample Application WAR with different context.
+* A CentOS 6.5 x64 and Debian 7.5 x64 Vagrant Multi-Machine.
+The two VMs have a custom installation of tomcat and the deploy of sample Application WAR with different context.
 Here is the repository: __https://github.com/oscerd/vagrant-multiVM-tomcat__

 Contributing
 -----------------